Petting Zoo Diversification Tips: Health and Safety Measures to Remember

 Nevertheless, it’s not all fun and games, as there are a number of potential illnesses that can be caught from animals.
 The Centres for Disease Control and Prevention actually reported over 100 illness outbreaks related to petting zoos over just a five-year period.

-We, at the Farm Business Innovation Show are here to help.
-Whether you’re thinking of diversifying into petting zoos, or just taking your children to one yourself, find out what you should watch out for, to prevent petting zoos bringing illness to children, or the rest of the family…
+We, at the Farm Business Innovation Show are here to help, by offering you FREE tickets to the show that can help you diversify.
+Whether you’re thinking of diversifying into petting zoos, or just taking your children to one yourself, find out what you should watch out for, to prevent petting zoos bringing illnesses to your children, or the rest of the family…

 The Dangers of Petting Zoos

 There are a number of diseases you could catch from animals at petting zoos.
 In general, many of these diseases can’t be transmitted through touch.
-It’s through wounds or consumption that these diseases can make their way into your system.
+It’s through wounds or consumption that these diseases can make their way into your system (discover more, here).

 What’s more, it’s mainly those with a weakened immune system that could be at risk.
 This includes young children, elderly individuals, and pregnant women.
 But, what could you be at risk of catching?
 Some examples include: